Editing

 Past continuous tense can be annoying to read if overused, so it’s still good to limit its use if possible.
 But knowing what to look out for and being able to clearly see the difference between past, past continuous, and passive voice will help you define what needs cutting and what is worth keeping.

 Scanning for crutch words and phrases also requires a bit of self-reflection.
-You have to be willing to remove yourself from the project and analyse the way you write from a birds-eye view rather than just going with the flow of the story.
+You must be willing to remove yourself from the project and analyse the way you write from a bird’s-eye view rather than just going with the flow of the story.
 This is when reading aloud becomes a valuable part of your editing process.

 But sometimes, just changing the format helps.
 Download your manuscript to read on the go, convert it to epub to read on a device, or even print it out in hard copy.
 A different format can change the reading experience, making it easier to spot common repetitions.